 This new initiative is designed to build on, and make use of, the skills and interests of ESP members.
-Following an open call earlier in the summer we received six workshop proposals which ESP members were invited to vote on.
-The democratic peer selected process allowed members the opportunity to influence the forthcoming ESP programme.
+Following an open call we received six workshop proposals which ESP members were invited to vote on, giving members the opportunity to influence the forthcoming ESP programme.

 Shape Shifters with Laura Cooper: 19 May 2018:

 In this performance and drawing based workshop we will use an adapted version of the Goethean Observation Method to study and deeply consider our sensorial relationship to other non-human (and later some human) beings.
 The workshop will involve plant/animal/people based observation as a practice to hone and extend ones sensory perceptions, a process of attuning which might result in subtle gestures, acts or performative responses.